There was a time when word of mouth, sales reps and the physical store experience played the lead roles in acquiring B2B business. That’s now changed.

 Another key SEO benefit content marketing offers is link building.
 Creating a high-quality piece of content that answers questions, features relevant links and provides useful information, can encourage and increase the chances of other trustworthy sites linking to your website.

 When blogging, it is advised to target keywords that are highly relevant and have good levels of search volumes.
 Try to focus on only 2-3 focused and relevant keywords that will directly match the intent of your target reader.
-Don’t forget to ensure all the metadata is optimised as well, for the best possible chance to get your blog’s ranking.
+Don’t forget to ensure all the metadata is optimized as well, for the best possible chance to get your blog’s ranking.

 Site speed forms part of what search engines rank SEO.
 Therefore having a platform that is capable of delivering exceptional levels of speed online is very advantageous from an SEO perspective.